hiredman/pglinearmodel/README.md

 will be all over the place if the the relationship between X and Y is non-linear.

-The url in PG_URL follows the url syntax used by [rust-postgres](https://github.com/sfackler/rust-postgres).
+The url in URL follows the url syntax used by [rust-postgres](https://github.com/sfackler/rust-postgres).

+BUFFER is the size of the ring buffer samples are kept in.

+INTERVAL is the polling interval.